dtapuska/documentaccess/README.md

 - Be able to embed iframes that have same-origin as other frames in the frame tree but not be able to directly script them.
 - Separate event loop per iframe for advanced scheduling.
-- CORS Origin headers aren't serailized on sandboxed origins.
+- CORS Origin headers aren't serialized on sandboxed origins.
 - Prevent `sandbox="allow-scripts allow-same-origin"` sandbox escaping.

 ## Out of scope  <a name="out-of-scope"></a>

-- Be able to isolate cross-origin frames in different processes (ie. Not a solution for https://github.com/whatwg/html/issues/4175).
+- Be able to isolate cross-origin frames in different processes (i.e., not a solution for https://github.com/whatwg/html/issues/4175).
 - Separate cookie, local storage.